CameronBeebe/Cybernetics/README.md

 TO DO:

 1. Ability to input game, not just game_size (so can compare multiple runs on same game).

 DONE, NEEDS LOGIC CHECK / TEST in train.py AND DOCSTRING UPDATED

 2. Game analysis: check goals against random game composition (i.e. calculate availability of success to compare to regulator performance)

+STARTED TESTING.

+2a.
+Create visualization for performance and comparison to potential performance.

 3. Clean up verbosity for notebook (inline accuracy meter?)